 Homeowners who owe substantially more than the value of their homes are probably too far underwater to refinance their debt anytime soon.
-But those who have less debt soon may have an opportunity to refinance at lower interest rates, with renewed help from the government.
-The government has revamped its Home Affordable Refinance Program or HARP to help more borrowers refinance mortgages owned by Fannie Mae and Freddie Mac.
+But those who have less debt soon may have an opportunity to refinance at lower interest rates; with renewed help from the government.
+The government has revamped its Home Affordable Refinance Program or HARP.
+It will help more borrowers refinance mortgages owned by Fannie Mae and Freddie Mac.

 The elimination of the loan-to-value ratio should help many South Florida homeowners.
-Because the South Florida housing market has been hit especially hard, the number of borrowers beyond the 125 percent mark is very high.
-For the last few years they were not able to take advantage of the program because they were too far underwater.
+Because the South Florida housing market took especially hard hit, the number of borrowers beyond the 125 percent mark is very high.
+For the last few years, they were not able to take advantage of the program.
+This is because they were too far underwater.
 They should now be able to do once the new program is implemented.